 The cliff drop

 Whenever we converse with people, we inject a decent amount of energy into the interaction so that it can have enough momentum and bring value to the other person.
 A covert narcissist will begin a conversation with you, and just as your enthusiasm for a topic grows, will suddenly disengage.
 They will use uninterested eye contact, will look away briefly, or they might snicker and just wait with eyebrows raised.
 Once you sense they have checked out, you get extremely self-conscious and walk away with a burning sense of shame.
-If you are not careful, you might internalise this as you being stupid or annoying, which over the long term can damage your self-esteem.
+If you are not careful, you might internalise this sign as you being stupid or annoying, which over the long term can damage your self-esteem.

+Invitation bombing is another sign of a covert narcissist.
 Invitation after invitation to do something, even if you have no interest in the activity.
 If you say no, the covert narcissist remains unfazed, presenting another option later on.
 Most of these things never come to fruition; they just create the illusion that you are close and that you do things together, or rather, could potentially do things.
 The covert narcissist also tests your boundary setting.
 Do you seriously entertain every invitation?
 Do you politely say no?
 Do you outright say no?
 Or do you say yes every time because you desperately need company?
 The covert narcissist can gauge all these things.

 Above all, it is important to recognize the covert narcissist’s manipulations in the flow of the relationship.
 If you assume the person you are connecting with is adhering to the golden rule, you learn to brush away your doubt, hoping to maintain the momentum.
 We all want to believe in the best of people, and to give our budding relationships the best chance of succeeding.
 In doing so, however, we risk allowing the covert narcissist to a) gradually wear down our self-esteem, and b) gradually groom us to behave how they want.